Sthanasis/MeAndYou-3/README.md

 # MeAndYou-3
 Vanilla Js Weather Application

-Installation: after cloning cd in to directory and type -> npm install
+Install dependencies: after cloning, cd into directory and type in terminal -> npm install

-Run application: cd in to directory and type -> npm run dev
+Build and start server: cd into directory and type in terminal -> npm run dev